Joyce Reynolds (classicist): Career

 In her nineties, Reynolds continued to work, playing a prominent role in the online publication of Inscriptions of Aphrodisias (available online), Roman Tripolitania and Cyrenaica.
 Although Reynolds no longer taught, she did not fully retire, and continued to produce academic research.
 She died on 11 September 2022, aged 103.
+Her students Charlotte Roueché and Dorothy Thompson remembered her as a "scrupulous" and painstaking teacher and researcher, "keen to bring the fascination of inscriptions to wider attention" and "well-known in Libya, where she travelled for many decades, as a constant source of help, guidance, and encouragement for all those concerned to understand and to protect the antiquities".

 Honours

 Reynolds was one of six British women born in 1918 or before featured in The Century Girls, a book written by Tessa Dunlop to commemorate the 100th anniversary of women getting the vote in the United Kingdom, which occurred in 1918.
+Dunlop describes the life and career of Reynolds in detail, with quotations from interviews with her, and notes "her expansive intellectual capacity and the excitement she derived from academic discovery".

 In 2004, Reynolds was awarded the Gold Medal of the Society of Antiquaries for distinguished services to archaeology.

 In 2017, Reynolds was awarded the Kenyon Medal by the British Academy "in recognition of a lifetime's contribution to the research and study of Roman epigraphy".
 She was the first woman awarded this medal.

 Reynolds received a Fellowship of Newnham College, Cambridge, in 1951.
 She was the oldest person to be awarded the honorary degree of Doctor of Letters (D.Litt.) from the University of Cambridge, on 20 June 2018.
 She was also an honorary Fellow of Somerville College.
 The Joyce Reynolds Award, a scholarship providing £10,000 towards the living costs of two Cambridge University classics undergraduates from under-represented backgrounds, was named after her.
 It was set up by Mary Beard, who was tutored by Reynolds.